 You will accrue recreation leave at the equivalent of 20 days per annum pro rata.
 Please note that recreation leave is not available in Antarctica, but will be paid out on return to Australia.

 To discuss your application, please ring 1800 030 755 for general information or contact Dr Jeff Ayton on (03) 6232 3300 for position specific matters.

-Important Note: If you are not an Australian citizen or are not resident in Australia you will not be able to use the online application.
-If you are in this category please contact Dr Jeff Ayton, Chief Medical Officer on +61 3 6232 3300 or email email@example.com.
+Important Note: If you are not an Australian or New Zealand citizen, or are not resident in Australia, in the first instance please contact Dr Jeff Ayton, Chief Medical Officer on +61 3 6232 3300 or email firstname.lastname@example.org.